CERTCC/Vultron/docs/topics/behavior_logic/deployment_bt.md

 Otherwise, when the deployment is *Deferred*, it results in a transition to state $q^{rm} \in D$ and emission of an $RD$ message.

-The deploy behavior is shown in the second fallback node of the center sequence.
+(C3) The deploy behavior is shown in the second fallback node of the center sequence (C).
 It short-circuits to *Success* if either the deployment is *Deferred* or has already occurred.
 The main sequence can fire in two cases: